 Photo: Alisdare Hickson

-Schlagwörter: Ägypten, Egypt, Klima, Militärdiktatur
+Schlagwörter: Ägypten, Klima, Militärdiktatur